jonathanhudak/dbdbdb/README.md

 ### `authUrl` String

-A link to enable a user to authenticate with Dropbox and redirect to your app with an auth token.
+A url to enable a user to authenticate with Dropbox and redirect to your app with an auth token.

 Dropbox SDK Reference: http://dropbox.github.io/dropbox-sdk-js/Dropbox.html#getAuthenticationUrl